-connectFirst Credit Union and Servus Credit Union announce intent to merge
+connectFirst Credit Union and Servus Credit Union Announce Intent to Merge

-EDMONTON, Alberta, March 03, 2023 (GLOBE NEWSWIRE) -- On March 3, 2023, the Board of Directors of Servus Credit Union and connectFirst announced an intent to merge the two organizations to benefit members, employees, and our Albertan communities, subject to satisfactory due diligence as well as member and regulatory approval.
+CALGARY, AB, March 3, 2023 /CNW/ - On March 3, 2023, the Board of Directors of Servus Credit Union and connectFirst announced an intent to merge the two organizations to benefit members, employees, and our Albertan communities, subject to satisfactory due diligence as well as member and regulatory approval.

+"Our two credit unions have a shared mission in positively impacting the lives of our members." - CEO of connectFirst.

 The announcement was made following initial discussions that commenced in late 2022 between the two boards and subsequent signing of a Memorandum of Understanding which charts the course for continued evaluation of this opportunity for each organization's members.
 The evaluation would explore how a merger could leverage combined expertise to deliver economies of scale, with an objective to propel both organizations forward in the provision of world-class financial products, services and member experience.
 The new entity's relative size would see over $31 billion in assets under administration.